Susukino neon-lit intersection in Sapporo at night

 A modern take on the classic izakaya, En specializes in charcoal-grilled seafood and sake pairings.
 Dim lighting and wooden interiors give it a warm, intimate atmosphere perfect for group dining or solo unwinding.

-Yakitori Sakaba Yuzen
+Yakitori Sakaba Yuzen skewers grilling over charcoal

 05.Yakitori Sakaba Yuzen